bkataru/knull/README.md

 # 🏴 knull

-A zero-dependency grayscale image processing library for Nim, designed for embedded systems and microcontrollers.
-This is a complete Nim port/rewrite of [grayskull](https://github.com/zserge/grayskull).
+Zero-dependency grayscale image processing library for Nim, designed for embedded systems and microcontrollers.
+A complete Nim port/rewrite of [grayskull](https://github.com/zserge/grayskull).

+Zero-dependency grayscale image processing library for Nim, designed for embedded systems and microcontrollers.
+A complete Nim port/rewrite of grayskull.

 ## Features